 These fishing nets are visible from far, with their tips aiming high against the crimson background of the sky.
 They are the visible proof of the trade relations that once existed between India and China.), Fort Immanuel (Presently you’ll see only the remains of this bastion of the Portuguese in Cochin, along the beach.
 The real fort was built in 1503 as a symbol of the strategic alliance between the Maharajah of Cochin and Ruler of Portugal.
 Later the Dutch and subsequently the British destroyed most of the its walls and bastions.), Dutch cemetery (this cemetery has the tombstones of the Europeans who came to India to fulfill their countries’ colonial ambitions and thus made a landmark in the history of Kerala.

 Today this cemetery, after it was consecrated in 1724, is under the management of the Church of South India.), Jewish synagogue (Built at Mattancherry in 1568 AD, this synagogue is the oldest of those present in the commonwealth countries.
-It is still place of worship for the reducing number of Jews in the region and an historical attraction for tourists.
+It is still place of worship for the reducing number of Jews in the region and a historical attraction for tourists.
 It has the scrolls of the Old Testament as well as the copper plates that record the privileges offered to the Jews by the then rulers of Kochi.

 During the wars of 1662 AD most of the synagogue was destroyed, which was later amended and reconstructed by the Dutch.
-Besides its historical value, the main attraction of the Jewish Synagogue is the blue Chinese tiles, all hand painted and none similar to each other.), Dutch palace (Built by the Portuguese in the middle of the 16th century, the palace was presented by the Dutch, who took over it in 1663, to the Rajas of Cochin.
+Besides its historical value, the main attraction of the Jewish Synagogue is the blue Chinese tiles, all hand painted and none similar to each other.), Dutch Palace (Built by the Portuguese in the middle of the 16th century, the palace was presented by the Dutch, who took over it in 1663, to the Rajas of Cochin.
 Besides the improvements made by the Dutch, the rajas also added to them.

-Today, it stores some of the best mythological murals in India, such as the entire story of the epic Ramayana on the walls of the bed chambers.
+Today, it stores some of the best mythological murals in India, such as the entire story of the epic Ramayana on the walls of the bedchambers.
 It also gives the visitor the rare glimpse of the traditional Kerala flooring that looks like marble but is made of burned coconut shells, charcoal, lime, plant juices, and egg whites.), Bolgatty palace (a quaint mansion built in 1744 by a Dutch trader and one of the oldest existing Dutch palaces outside Holland.
 The British took charge of the palace on lease in 1909; and till 1947 when India won independence, the palace remained as a British residency.
 Currently, it is a luxury hotel that offers all the modern amenities to its guests.), evening at Marine drive (Marine Drive is another attraction that Cochin offers.
 It stretched along the sides of Shanmugham Road.
 It is the main hangout for the local populace with the excellent view it offers of the backwaters and the harbor.
 And at night you can enjoy the breathtaking lights from the various ships anchored at the harbor.), night spent for shopping souvenirs.

 Back to hotel and overnight stay.